The Best Online Public Health Nursing Programs

 Retention and Job Placement

-You can often find information about a school’s retention and job placement statistics on its website.
-The percentage of graduates who find gainful employment and stay in their jobs can indicate how well the program prepared them for the workforce.
+A school or program’s retention and job-placement statistics are often available online.
+The percentage of graduates who find gainful employment and stay in their jobs can indicate how well the program prepared these learners for the workforce.

 School Graduation Rate